1KBlockID/reactnative-blockid-demo-app/README.md

 a specialized package that includes platform-specific implementation code for Android and/or iOS.

-react-native-blockidplugin is a wrapper for the iOS and Android native BlockID SDK, designed to facilitate easy API access for React native projects.
-With this plugin, you can use react native code to interact with the native BlockID SDKs on both iOS and Android platforms.
+`@1kosmos/react-native-blockidplugin` is a wrapper for the iOS and Android native BlockID SDK, designed to facilitate easy API access for React Native projects.
+With this plugin, you can use React Native code to interact with the native BlockID SDKs on both iOS and Android platforms.

 For help getting started with BlockID sdk development, view the [online documentation](https://developer.1kosmos.com/devportal/docs/), which offers guidance and a full API reference.